Which LIV Golfers Are In Danger Of Relegation With Just One Event Remaining?

 Meanwhile, anyone who ends between 25th and 48th in the standings - otherwise known as 'The Open Zone' - faces a nervous wait regarding next term as they can either be traded or released by their respective teams.

-Per the LIV website: "Players finishing 49th or lower in the points standings after LIV Golf Indianapolis will be relegated from the league and could return only by playing their way back into the league via winning The International Series crown or through LIV Golf Promotions."
+Per the LIV website: "Players finishing 49th or lower in the points standings after LIV Golf Indianapolis will be relegated from the league and could return only by playing their way back into the league via winning The International Series crown (Asian Tour) or through LIV Golf Promotions."

 After debuting relegation in 2023, the rules were tweaked during the 2024 season, with LIV confirming that team captains were not exempt from dropping out of the league.

 However, skippers would remain in the 54-hole circuit if they could make an argument their absence would negatively affect their brands from a business perspective.
+That is no longer understood to be the case, though, with a hard cut expected to be enforced at the end of the campaign, no matter a player's title, experience or name.

 Pat Perez was the last man in during 2024 with 7.76 points while Laurie Canter retained his position in 2023 via 12 points as relegation debuted in the LIV Golf League.
 Canter's mini-success saw him end 44th when the circuit was marginally smaller, with Perez the first player to survive in the expanded tour.